amoraes/mobify/README.md

 ###Modules
 * **mobify-server**: RESTful backend using Spring Boot
 * **mobify-ui**: User interface for the administrator using AngularJS
-* **mobify-ionic**: Mobile application to receive real-time notifications, developed using multi-platform framework Ionic
+* **mobify-ionic**: Mobile application to receive real-time notifications, developed using multi-platform framework Ionic v2 (Angular 2)
-* **demo-oauth-server**: A OAuth 2.0 authorization server implementation for testing and development purposes.
+* **demo-oauth-server**: OAuth 2.0 authorization server implementation for testing and development purposes.
 The software should be integrated with your own OAuth 2.0 authentication server for production use.